armel-pltr/Bloc-1/README.md

 # ABOUT ME 👩‍💻

  > **I'm Armel, a student based in France.
 Welcome to my GitHub profile!
-I truly enjoy diving into innovative projects and pushing the boundaries of my knowledge. 🚀**
+I truly enjoy diving into innovative projects and pushing the boundaries of my knowledge.
+On this repository you can find my latest creations**

 # STUDIES